yuki-sakakihara/yuki-sakakihara.github.io/index.md

 Joined a Workshop in Chongqing in April 2021

 The followings are just notes for me.

+You can use the [editor on GitHub](https://github.com/yuki-sakakihara/yuki-sakakihara.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for